What is Salem 400+?

 New programs being added all the time.
 Check back for updates!

-Curated by Paula Richter, PEM Curator-at-Large, the tour guides visitors through nearly 30 objects drawn from six of PEM’s collection galleries, highlighting the artistry and innovation of handcraft across more than 500 years.
+Curated by Paula Richter, Curator-at-Large, the tour guides visitors through nearly 30 objects drawn from six of PEM’s collection galleries, highlighting the artistry and innovation of handcraft across more than 500 years.
 From early American Colonial creations to contemporary expressions, each stop reveals how the enduring practice of handwork continues to inspire beauty, meaning and cultural connection.

 In-School and After-School Workshops